 A trip to the Denver Zoo is among the Denver Colorado activities perfect for the whole family.

 The zoo eats up a massive 80 acres of the City Park and has come a long way since it started.

 The idea of having a zoo in Denver emerged when the city mayor received a black bear cub as a gift.
 It ended up living within the City Park grounds.

-Today, some of the many animals which you can see at the Denver Zoo are the African (Black-Footed) Penguin, the Alligator Snapping Turtle and the Amur (Siberian) Tiger.
+Today, some of the many animals you can see at the Denver Zoo are the African (Black-Footed) Penguin, the Alligator Snapping Turtle, and the Amur (Siberian) Tiger.

 14. Spend a day at the Denver Museum of Nature & Science

 The Denver Museum of Nature & Science stands next to the City Park and the Denver Zoo.

 A visit to this museum ranks as one of the top fun things to do in Denver, Colorado, because it makes learning about the different branches of science fun and memorable.

 The Gates Planetarium is one of the main highlights of this Denver attraction.
 Like the Dorrance Planetarium in Phoenix, Arizona, this theater features shows about science, nature, and everything in between.